krotik/spieljunge/README.md

 The STL file containing the 3D model for the case can be found <a href="/stl">here</a>.
 The printable gcode which was used to print the case can be found <a href="/gcode">here</a> (note: these are specific to the used 3D printer).

-The STL files containing the 3D model for the buttons are: .
-The printable gcode files which were used to print the buttons are:

 ### Internal wiring

+...
+TODO ...

 Software Installation
 ---------------------
 For the software of Spieljunge I started with a vanilla Raspbian "Lite" ([link](https://www.raspberrypi.org/downloads/raspbian/)).
-Use your favourite flash tool (e.g. [rufus](https://rufus.akeo.ie/)) to create a bootable SD card for your Pi.
+Use your favourite flash tool (for example [rufus](https://rufus.akeo.ie/)) to create a bootable SD card for your Pi.

 ### Converting a GPIO button press into a keyboard stroke

 One of the most daunting things on the software side of this project is to convert GPIO input into actual keystrokes which are understood by RetroPie and its emulators.
 A bit of background: The Linux kernel has a "subsystems" called evdev which makes raw input available in /dev/input/...
 Most games and emulators will include libraries which read directly from there when they parse input.
 In order for the GPIO buttons to work we want them to "emulate" a keyboard.
 There are several libraries available which do exactly that - for example: [pikeyd](https://github.com/mmoller2k/pikeyd), [WiringPi](https://projects.drogon.net/raspberry-pi/wiringpi/) or [Adafruit-Retrogame](https://github.com/adafruit/Adafruit-Retrogame).
 Unfortunately, most of these libraries require quite a bit of setup.
 For Spieljunge I decided for a more simple solution: a python library and a script.

 The python script should use a special linux kernel module called uinput which allows to "emulate" input devices from the user space.
 Since it is a standard Linux module it is well supported.
-There is a python library called [Python-uinput](https://github.com/tuomasjjrasanen/python-uinput) which provides python bindings.
+There is a python library called [Python-uinput](https://github.com/tuomasjjrasanen/python-uinput) which provides python bindings for uinput.
 Although it is available via "pip install", I decided to compile it from source since I want to apply a little patch.
 So here we go:

 - Make sure uinput is loaded on startup.
 Add the line "uinput" to your /etc/modules and reboot.
 You can check if uinput is loaded by running:
 ```
 lsmod
 ```

-- Download the latest source code for [Python-uinput](https://github.com/tuomasjjrasanen/python-uinput) from its github page (Clone or download -> Download ZIP) and extract it.
+- Download the latest source code for [Python-uinput](https://github.com/tuomasjjrasanen/python-uinput) from its Github page (Clone or download -> Download ZIP) and extract it.

 - Optional: To emulate a keyboard more accurately you may want to activate key repeat for uinput.
 See this [forum thread](https://www.raspberrypi.org/forums/viewtopic.php?t=45041&p=357808) for more information on this.
 To do this we need to patch Python-uinput.
 Either apply the following patch:
 ```